1heidi/inventory_prelim_2022/README.md

 * work-in-progress - currently: have db records from both, comparing to preliminary NER results above ** NOTE: FAIRsharing data not pushed to public b/c of licencing

+#### Testing http status of extracted urls and Wayback Machine archieving

+* work-in-progress - currently: using 10% ner prediction sample for testing; completed one run of 5x attempts at http status and wayback machine url retrieval